Postpartum Exercise to Restore The Core

 REDUCE THE JELLY BELLY

-The abdominal wall should be assessed before beginning an exercise program in the postpartum period.
+Ideally, the abdominal wall should be assessed before beginning an exercise program in the postpartum period.
 Click here to read more about DIASTASIS RECTI, a vertical abdominal split between the rectus abdominus muscles.
 Risk factors of an abdominal split include low back pain, urinary incontinence (involuntary loss of urine) and pelvic organ prolapse.

 EXERCISE TO INCLUDE IN THE POSTPARTUM PERIOD

+The following symptoms are a result of the core not working properly and need to be addressed, or they can worsen and lead to chronic problems.
 The deep core muscles can be further activated by adding the glutes and quads to maximize time and engage synergistic muscles.

 EXERCISE TO AVOID IN THE POSTPARTUM PERIOD